Skip to main content

 • prevent the introduction and spread of contagious diseases transmissible to humans through food and report the suspicion of such diseases to the competent authority

-• ensure that all those who handle game and game meat are in good health and have undergone training food safety risks
+• ensure that all those who handle wild game and wild game meat are in good health and have undergone training on food safety risks

 • store and handle waste and hazardous substances so as to prevent contamination